 Did you see “The Girlie Show” live in person?

-On March 6, 1986, Madonna and George Harrison hold a press conference at Kensington Roof Gardens, London, England to discuss the filming of Shanghai Surprise; when asked by a reporter to apologize for her and Sean’s behavior towards the British press, Madonna answers: “I have nothing to apologize for”.
+When asked by a reporter to apologize for her and Sean’s behavior towards the British press, Madonna answered: “I have nothing to apologize for”.

 Here are some of the lyrics: